insjunaid/Mini-Project-Skin-Lesions-Cancer-Detection/README.md

 ## Dataset

-The dataset includes images of skin lesions categorized into the following classes:
+The dataset, sourced from HAM10000, includes images of skin lesions categorized into the following classes:

 1. **Actinic keratoses and intraepithelial carcinoma (akiec)** - Malignant
 2. **Basal cell carcinoma (bcc)** - Malignant